mohamor2002/it-config-final/README.md

 ## Usage

-Once the services are up and running, you can interact with the frontend application to manage network traffic and monitor client activities.
+Once the services are up and running, you can access the dashboard application at [http://localhost:5173](http://localhost:5173) to monitor network traffic and client activities, as well as ispect RL Model performance.